curiosag/picoservice/README.md

-# microservice
+# picoservice
-An execution model for some functional language constructs based on message passing with actors
+An execution model for some functional language constructs based on message passing with actors.

+Harks back to Hewitt's papers but unlike smalltalk puts functions center stage rather than objects.
+The idea is to create something remotely similar to e.g. Spring integration, just with bearable syntax.

+##pico?

+Now that there are services, micro- and even nanoservices there wasn't much of a choice.

+As of the promotors of [such stuff](https://www.serverlessops.io/blog/rise-of-the-nanoservice) a picoservice is

+A nanoservice is:

+>- Deployable
+>
+>- Reusable
+>
+>- Useful

+From that characteristics for a picoservice can be derived.

+A picoservice is:

+>- Deployable
+>
+>- Reusable
+>
+>- Useless (except in comination with others)

-TODO: &&, ||
+TODO: &&, ||, split/join

-java.lang.IllegalArgumentException: invalid ActorSystem name [microsörvis], must contain only word characters (i.e. [a-zA-Z0-9] plus non-leading '-' or '_')
+java.lang.IllegalArgumentException: invalid ActorSystem name [picosörvis], must contain only word characters (i.e. [a-zA-Z0-9] plus non-leading '-' or '_')

 	at akka.actor.ActorSystemImpl.<init>(ActorSystem.scala:698)
 	at akka.actor.ActorSystem$.apply(ActorSystem.scala:258)